eliyaho/laravel_And_React/README.md

   - Bank name
   - House cost
   - Monthly payment
-- Infinite scroll to load more records without pagination
 - Search functionality by bank name
 - Filtering options for:
   - House cost (greater than, less than)